pradeep0605/CS739_NFS_Distributed_File_System/README.md

+# Usage
+To use the source code, you'll need to install grpc, FUSE and C++ Fuse wrapper functions.

+* Use the link https://github.com/grpc/grpc/blob/master/INSTALL.md to download source code of grpc and install grpc install it.
+* Protocol buffers related information https://github.com/google/protobuf/blob/master/src/README.md.
+* Use the link https://github.com/libfuse/libfuse to install libfuse.
+* You'll need to `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/your/fuse-x.y.z/build/lib` for fuse to work.
+* For c++, you'll need to use wrappers. https://github.com/jachappell/Fusepp Would give a small example of how to use wrappers.
+The source code integrates the use of grpc and Fuse c++ wrappers by modifying the Makefile.
+You can refer to it to understand how things work.
+* For grpc related examples, take a look at https://grpc.io/docs/tutorials/basic/c.html#why-use-grpc.

 # Examples

 This directory contains code examples for all the C-based gRPC implementations: C++, Node.js, Python, Ruby, Objective-C, PHP, and C#.
 You can find examples and instructions specific to your